Czech Car Brands

 Zbrojovka Logo

-The Brno-based company moved into the automobile industry in 1924, and before that, it was involved in the production of firearms.
+The Brno-based company entered the automobile industry in 1924, but before that, it produced firearms.
 Its first model was a passenger car under the Disk brand.
 It was later improved and replicated as the Model Z. Successful experiments continued for quite a long time, offering customers a variety of cars, including racing cars.
-But in 1936, due to a sudden financial crisis, production ceased and was never resumed.
+However 1936, due to a sudden financial crisis, production ceased and was never resumed.

 SOR